 The department established a priority system in order to maintain the safest driving and walking conditions possible given prevailing weather conditions and demand on available workforce, equipment, and financial resources.

-The Public Works Department will direct snow removal and sanding to established priorities outlined in the City of Revelstoke’s Streets and Sidewalk Snow Removal Policy.
+The Public Works Department will direct snow removal and sanding to established priorities outlined in the City of Revelstoke’s PW-10 Snow and Ice Removal Policy.

 1. Arterial roads accessing emergency services

 3. Bus routes and hills

 4. Parking lots: City-owned parking lots (i.e., Community Centre, Arena / Curling Club), RCMP detachment, Fire Department, and courthouse parking lots